ramirezjag00/RESTfulBlogApp/README.md

 # RESTfulBlogApp
 RESTfulBlogApp

-A blog app where people can randomly post blogs (title, image, blog content, date posted)
+A blog app where people can anonymously post blogs (title, image, blog content, date posted)

 Used the ff packages:
 body-parser, mongoose,express,ejs, method-override, express-sanitizer and semantic-ui